 THE MORE YOU KNOW: An IP address identifies a device connected to the internet like a mailing address identifies a building on a street.

 There are two types of IP addresses: public and local.
 Our internet service provider (e.g., Verizon) provides the public address, which is how the internet recognizes our devices.
 When we have multiple devices connected to the same network — for example, a phone and a laptop — each has its own unique, local IP address.
-For those of us who want to keep our online presence private, changing our IP address is a good first step to hide our private IP address.
+For those of us who want to keep our online presence private, changing our IP address is a good first step to hide our public IP address.

 Why Do I Need My IP Address?